ninjapiraatti/hki-slideshow/README.md

 ## Features

 - Displays images (PNG, JPG, JPEG, BMP, GIF) and videos (MP4, MOV, AVI)
+- **Randomized order**: Media files are displayed in random order
+- **Continuous loop**: When all files have been shown, the order is re-randomized and the slideshow continues
 - Automatic scaling and panning for videos
 - Keyboard controls for navigation